Introduction to Reverse Engineering with Python

 \x64\x02\x64\x08\x66\x02

 Python byte code operates on a stack of items.
 A more enterprising extension would be to attempt to decompile the byte code back into readable Python source code, complete with object and function names.
 Python code can be distributed in binary form by utilizing the marshal module.
-This module provides the ability to serialize and deserialize code objects using the store and load functions.
+This module allows serializing and deserializing code objects using the store and load functions.

 The most commonly encountered binary format is a compiled Python file (.pyc) which contains a magic number, a timestamp, and a serialized object.
-This file type is usually produced by the Python interpreter as a cache of the compiled object to avoid having to parse the source multiple times.
+The Python interpreter usually produces this file type as a cache of the compiled object to avoid having to parse the source multiple times.
 These techniques rely on the ease of access to byte code and type information.

 With a code object’s byte code, code logic can be modified or even replaced entirely.
 Extracting type information can aid in program design comprehension and identification of function and object purposes.